-1The student will take a total of 19 quarter hours in one applied field, eight of which must be upper division.
-Students who reach a high level of proficiency in less than 19 quarter hours may, with music faculty approval and guidance, complete the 19 quarter hours by electing courses which will strengthen their preparedness in other areas within the music field.
-In no case will the student take less than 15 quarter hours in one applied field.
-Voice majors will complete MUED 251, 252, 253; MUED 354.
-Piano majors will complete MUED 334.
-Organ majors will complete MUED 324.
-Keyboard majors will complete MUPF 351, 352, 353.
+2The student will choose these hours in one applied field, eight of which must be upper division.
+Students who reach a high level of proficiency may, with music faculty approval and guidance, complete this requirement by electing courses which will strengthen their preparedness in other areas within the music field.
+In no case will the student take less than 15 quarter hours (including recital credit) in one applied field.